-Giotto is a portable, configurable AI model with advanced reasoning capabilities, combining open and proprietary models, datasets, and tools to deliver high performance, adaptability, robustness, and multi-agency support.
+Giotto is a portable, configurable model and AI operating system with advanced reasoning capabilities, combining open and proprietary weights, datasets, and tools to deliver high performance, adaptability, robustness, and multi-agency support.

 Test-time training extends model capabilities by adapting it on-the-fly to the specific query context.